arman37/everything-about-hadoop/README.md

 #### MapReduce:
 [ <br />
-&nbsp;@ a computational model and software framework for writing applications which run on Hadoop <br />
+&nbsp;\> a computational model and software framework for writing applications which run on Hadoop <br />
-&nbsp;@ divides the task into small parts and assigns those parts to many computers connected over the network, and collects the results to the final result dataset <br />
+&nbsp;\> divides the task into small parts and assigns those parts to many computers connected over the network, and collects the results to the final result dataset <br />
-&nbsp;@  <br />
+&nbsp;\>  <br />
 ]

 #### HDFS: